Why Most Wellness Therapies Don’t Work Long-Term

 In reality, stress operates across multiple systems:

-• Physical — tension, fatigue, discomfort
+• Physical : tension, fatigue, discomfort

-• Neurological — sustained activation of the stress response
+• Neurological : sustained activation of the stress response

-• Emotional — anxiety and overwhelm
+• Emotional : anxiety and overwhelm

-• Cognitive — persistent mental load or reactivity
+• Cognitive : persistent mental load or reactivity

 If only one of these layers is addressed, the others continue to reinforce the original pattern.
 Over time, the body returns to its previous state.
-This is why a single intervention—however effective in the moment—does not always
+This is why a single intervention, however effective in the moment, does not always

-translate into long-term change.
+translate into long term change.

-Why Single-Modality Therapies Often Plateau
+Why Single Modality Therapies Often Plateau

-Wellness treatments are commonly delivered in isolation:
+Wellness treatments are commonly delivered in isolation, a Reiki session, a massage, a mindfulness class, etc.

 Each can be beneficial.
 But used independently, they tend to act on only one layer of the system at a time.